Ripthulhu/windows-security-tool/README.md

 * Disabling mitigations/Defender features **reduces security**.
 Use only if you understand the risk.
 * If Defender changes do not apply, ensure **Tamper Protection** is off in Windows Security.
+* Note that you need at least Pro for the Defender changes to apply.
+Home is not supported.
 * Tested on Windows 10/11.
 Requires Internet on first run to install the `SpeculationControl` PowerShell module (CurrentUser scope).

 ## License